 What Does It Mean To Be Paid In Arrears?

-Most have likely experienced arrears payments at some point, whether as an employer, employee, seller, or customer.
-However, since this term isn’t frequently used in day-to-day conversation, let’s look into what arrears means, what it means to be paid in arrears, and some examples of payments in arrears.
+So let’s look into what arrears means, what it means to be paid in arrears, and some examples of payments in arrears to help clear up any confusion surrounding this complex term.

 However, many customers are in arrears because they are behind on payments.
 This can cause serious effects on business operations such as cash flow problems for the service provider.